burakhezerr/Terraforms/ssmConnectWindows/README.md

 - The CIDR ranges
 - Windows EC2 machine instance AMI and type.

+**Be careful also** `./modules/ec2/main.tf`.
+Because the fifth line, **keypair has been commanded**.
+So add the new keypair in your AWS account on the AWS Management Console, **put a name, and change this line according to the name of keypair.**

 Just change these variables for whatever your plan to use in AWS

 ## Step 4: Initialize Terraform